taw00/howto/howto-install-ghost-on-fedora.md

 ## Congratulations!
 YOU'RE DONE!

-...at least done with the initial setup.
+Or you are at least done with the initial setup.
 You now have an end-to-end functioning Ghost blogging platform installed.

 Any questions or commentary, you can find me at <https://keybase.io/toddwarner>